 What is the difference between dry cleaning and doing my laundry at home?

 Dry cleaning is called "dry" cleaning because it does not use water.
 However, it does use liquid cleaning fluid.
-Here at Tides Dry Cleaner & Custom Tailoring, we employ a gentle, environmentally friendly cleaning solvent that works to remove stains without risking damage to the garment being cleaned.
+Here at Tides Dry Cleaner & Customs, we employ a gentle, environmentally friendly cleaning solvent that works to remove stains without risking damage to the garment being cleaned.
 Doing your laundry at home can lead to damage, shrinkage, or garments losing their colors.
 Some clothing can be washed at home without much worry, but other types of garments should never just be thrown in a washing machine.
 Check your clothing's care tags before washing them.

 When a garment's label says "washable" does that mean it cannot be dry cleaned?